w3woody/OCTools/Docs/OCLex.md

         @property (assign) NSInteger intProperty;
     }

+Sixth is initializer code that can be inserted into the initializer of your class.
+This is code that can be used to set up any internal state.
+For example, if you need to set your intProperty to 1, you can write:

+    %init {
+        intProperty = 1;
+    }

+Seventh is code run when the class is torn down.
+Normally in Objective-C you probably don't need to provide this, but sometimes you may wish to if, for example, you need to insert some shutdown code to release internal state (such as unregistering your class from receiving notifications), you can write:

+    %finish {
+        [[NSNotificationCenter defaultCenter] removeObserver:self];
+    }

+This would insert the line of code in the %finish bracket into the Objective-C's `dealloc` method.

-Note that all five sections are optional in the OCLex file, and may be omitted.
+Note that all seven sections are optional in the OCLex file, and may be omitted.

 ##### Optional Rule Support